open-feature/docs.openfeature.dev/docs/getting-started/java.md

 ## Introduction

-This walk-through teaches you the basics of using OpenFeature in Java on top of a Spring Boot Web application.
+This walk-through teaches you the basics of using OpenFeature in Java in the context of a Spring Boot Web application.

 You'll learn how to:

-- Integrate OpenFeature Java SDK
+- Integrate the OpenFeature Java SDK
-- Install and configure an OpenFeature provider
+- Install and configure the OpenFeature provider
 - Perform basic feature flagging

 ## Requirements